tenox7/autosnap/README.md

 0 0 1 * * autosnap.sh myvol monthly 11 # a year worth of monthly snapshots
 ```

-Note that `/etc/crontab` has a different format than crontab(5).
-Crontab format may differ between FreeBSD and Linux.
+Note that system `/etc/crontab` has a different format than user crontab(5).
+Crontab format may also differ between operating systems and cron versions.

 ## Syntax Explanation